Use of ORCiD's is becoming increasingly prevalent and, indeed, required by funding bodies and publishers.

 Essentially, ORCiD is a project attempting to allocate a unique ID for every researcher in the world for the purposes of ensuring everyone’s outputs are accurately attributed.
 The abbreviation stands for Open Researcher and Contributor ID.
 ORCiD aims to solve the name ambiguity problem in research and scholarly communications by creating a central registry of unique identifiers for individual researchers to differentiate between researchers with similar names, and helps ensure that publications are attributed and recorded correctly.
 ORCiD provides researchers with a unique identifier that can be kept throughout your career.

 Some funding bodies (such as Wellcome and the EU) are starting to require the lead PI has an ORCiD before confirming funding and RCUK are currently piloting a project to identify RCUK funded research and PhD's via ORCiD numbers.
 An increasing number of publishers (recently Springer Nature) are also requiring authors to quote an ORCiD before accepting articles for publishing and it will be a requirement for submissions to REF2021 and to HESA in the near future; ORCiD is becoming the de facto means of identifying research staff, so it seems it will soon be a necessity to generate your own ID.

 Generating your own ORCiD

-PURE can accept an ORCiD to your profile but cannot generate the unique reference for you, you must go to http://orcid.org/ to create your unique ID.
+PURE can accept an ORCiD to your profile but cannot generate the unique reference for you, you must go to the ORCID Website to create your unique ID.